Ozone Water Treatment For Well Water: The 6 Things You Need to Know First

 #5: Decide on ultraviolet (“UV”) light ozone water treatment or corona-discharge type:

-While UV light can produce low levels of ozone, it works best for removing slight odors and should be not used for disinfection.
+While UV light can produce low levels of ozone, it works best for removing slight odors and should not be used for disinfection.
 Corona discharge uses electricity inside a ceramic or glass cell or stainless steel plate chamber to produce ozone.
-It works better with dry air and there are cartridges that will produce dry air and help the generator produce high levels of ozone.
+It works better with dry air, and there are cartridges that will produce dry air and help the generator produce high levels of ozone.

 #6: Inject ozone under pressure for best results:

-Ozone has been used for over 100 years to treat water for cities, bottling water plants and other commercial and industrial processes.
+Ozone has been used for over 100 years to treat water for cities, bottling water plants, and other commercial and industrial processes.
 Home systems have been available for some years and improved in quality and design.

-If you have iron, manganese, odor AND bacteria, ozone combined with proper filtration can work great and last for many years.
+If you have iron, manganese, odor, AND bacteria, ozone combined with proper filtration can work great and last for many years.

 Ozone water treatment oxidizes iron, manganese, and sulfur in your well water to form insoluble metal oxides or elemental sulfur.
-These insoluble particles such as rust, are then removed by filtration which is typically activated carbon, manganese dioxide, or other media such as filter sand.
+These insoluble particles, such as rust, are then removed by filtration, which is typically activated carbon, manganese dioxide, or other media such as filter sand.

 Ozone is much faster at killing bacteria and oxidizing iron and manganese compared to chlorine or peroxide.
 One advantage for home use is that ozone is quite unstable and will degrade over a time frame ranging from a few seconds to 30 minutes.

-So if ozone water treatment is so great, why doesn't everyone use it you may ask?
+So if ozone water treatment is so great, why doesn't everyone use it, you may ask?

 Ozone for Disinfection